3.6million syrian refugees are currently living in Turkey, and millions more seek refuge in temporary shelters across the Middle East.

 With winter approaching, camp living conditions worsen, placing millions of lives at risk.

-Planned and improvised shelters lack long-term provisions for
+Planned and improvised shelters lack long-term provisions for cold climate conditions.

 Current approaches to winterization assistance relies heavily on distribution of blankets, stoves and fuel.
 This increases the living costs of families, incurs health risks and negatively impacts their environment.